Short-seller report batters China's Focus Media

 Short-sellers -- who borrow stocks and then sell them in the hope they will decline, so they can buy them back at a lower price -- have targeted Chinese companies listed in North America, bringing several to their knees with allegations of fraud and wiping out billions of dollars of shareholder value.

-Focus Media's CEO Jason Jiang said in a posting on China's Twitter-like microblog service that short-sellers spreading rumors should be legally punished, and his firm will be vindicated by good fourth-quarter results.
+Focus Media's CEO Jason Jiang said in a posting on China's Twitter-like microblog service that short-sellers spreading rumours should be legally punished, and his firm will be vindicated by good fourth-quarter results.
+[ID:nB9E7M700H]

 Shares in the company closed at $15.43 on Nasdaq on Monday, losing $1.3 billion in market value.
 At one point, the stock slumped to $8.79, its lowest since September 2009.
 More than 77 million shares were traded, the most recorded in a single day.